Academic Articles: Writing the First Draft

-Needless to say, there are plenty of good books, especially written by composition theorists and scholars, that can help you learn the art of crafting the first draft.
+Needless to say, there are plenty of good books on writing academic articles, especially written by composition theorists and scholars, that can help you learn the art of crafting the first draft of your academic articles.
 This, essay, therefore, contains brief guidelines based in my own personal experience of writing the first draft, an experience that of course relies on the knowledge I gained during my education and in actual practice of writing publishable articles.By now, I am assuming, you have conducted your research, taken your notes, formulated your thesis and are ready to commit to writing a first draft (Please do read Part 1 and Part 2 of this series) .
 Bear in mind that the way you write is absolutely depends upon your own personal techniques of writing: some people, I for example, sit down and write a complete first draft in one sitting; some take their time and develop their draft paragraph by paragraph making sure to get the writing as perfect as possible to the final version.
 In my case, I have found a quick writing of the first draft more useful to the way my mind works.

 My essays usually need more extensive editing after I have composed my first draft.
 So, please figure out what is your “natural” style and then follow its rhythms in writing your first draft.
 Here are some of the steps I follow:

 - I make sure that I have sufficient time to at least finish the draft in one sitting.